devaneyJE/elk_deployment_project/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application, on a pool of virtual webservers.

 Load balancing ensures that the application will be highly available, in addition to restricting undesired access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system services.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to a machine's filesystem and/or variance in use of targeted system services.

 The configuration details of each machine may be found below.